zetkin/lyra/webapp/README.md

 ## Running in development

-In the root folder create file `./config/projects.yaml` with example content:
+In the root folder (outside webapp) create file `./config/projects.yaml` with example content:

 ```yaml
 projects: